NUKASUDHEER/FoodNest/README.md

-go to the food-app-ass1 folder ,then follow the below steps first install the node modules:  npm i then start the react app by: npm start
+go to the food-app folder ,then follow the below steps first install the node modules:  npm i then start the react app by: npm start